sfigg/commercialization-public/design/device-experiences/OEM-secure-boot.md

 You as the OEM use instructions from the firmware manufacturer to create Secure boot keys and to store them in the PC firmware.
 When you add UEFI drivers (also known as Option ROMs), you'll also need to make sure these are signed and included in the Secure Boot database.
 When you add UEFI drivers (also known as Option ROMs), you'll also need to make sure these are signed and included in the Secure Boot database.
 For info, see the _UEFI Validation Option ROM Validation Guidance_ section below.

+## Trusted boot
 Trusted boot takes over where Secure boot leaves off.
 The bootloader verifies the digital signature of the Windows 10 kernel before loading it.
 The Windows 10 kernel, in turn, verifies every other component of the Windows startup process, including the boot drivers, startup files, and ELAM.
 If a file has been modified, the bootloader detects the problem and refuses to load the corrupted component.
 Often, Windows 10 can automatically repair the corrupted component, restoring the integrity of Windows and allowing the PC to start normally.

-## Early Launch Anti-Malware
+## Early Launch Anti-Malware (ELAM)
 Because Secure Boot has protected the bootloader and Trusted Boot has protected the Windows kernel, the next opportunity for malware to start is by infecting a non-Microsoft boot driver.
 Traditional anti-malware apps don’t start until after the boot drivers have been loaded, giving a rootkit disguised as a driver the opportunity to work.

-## Early Launch Anti-Malware (ELAM)
 Early Launch Anti-Malware (ELAM) can load a Microsoft or non-Microsoft anti-malware driver before all non-Microsoft boot drivers and applications, thus continuing the chain of trust established by Secure Boot and Trusted Boot.
 Because the operating system hasn’t started yet, and because Windows needs to boot as quickly as possible, ELAM has a simple task: examine every boot driver and determine whether it is on the list of trusted drivers.
 If it’s not trusted, Windows won’t load it.

 ## Measured boot
 If a PC in your organization does become infected with a rootkit, you need to know about it.
 Enterprise anti-malware apps can report malware infections to the IT department, but that doesn’t work with rootkits that hide their presence.
 In other words, you can’t trust the client to tell you whether it’s healthy.